JacobPaxton/data_science_notes/notes_v3.md

 --------------------------------------------------------------------------------
 <!-- Needs work -->
 ## Training Classifiers
-- **Decision Tree**
+- **Decision Tree (CART)**
-    * A sequence of rules for one-input-binary-output decisions
+    * A sequence of rules or a decision boundary for decisions
+    * Nodes in tree are chosen to maximize "information gain" (class separation)
+    * Measures of IG: "Gini-index" (impurity), "entropy", or MSE at each node
+        * Unconstrained trees end in leaf when IG(node) = 0; otherwise, maxdepth
     * Simple to implement and explain, but prone to overfit
 - **Random Forest**
-    * Uses ensemble of trees that were fit on random features and data samples
-    * All trees vote on each observation; expensive, hard to explain, very good
+    * Many decision trees, all rows, rand features; metamodel counts row's votes
+    * Different from "bagging", which uses all features, row subset, diff models
+    * Feature importance: avg of how much a feature reduces impurity in the tree
 - **K-Nearest Neighbors**
     * Use distances of known-class neighbors to predict unknown-class data
     * Simple and effectively-predictive, but prone to poor performance